tolanych/academic-kickstart/content/en/home/experience.md

   location = "Belarus"
   date_start = "2014-08-01"
   date_end = "2015-01-01"
-  description = """I was enjoying during a development small hard game [FAAAAAALL](https://gamejolt.com/games/faaaaaall/36355).
+  description = """I was having fun during the development of a small hard game [FAAAAAALL](https://gamejolt.com/games/faaaaaall/36355).
 My contribution:

   * Scripts on GML (GameMaker Studio)
   * Some gameplay ideas and features
   * Part of 2D FX animation

-  *unfortunately the project is freeze cause we lost artist and lead (in one person)
+  *unfortunately the project has been frozen cause we lost the artist and the lead (in one person)

+  ---

+  Developed a tap-game prototype [Gifts for Thomas](/showcase/giftsforthomas/).

+  * Coding on Construct 2
   """

 [[experience]]
-  title = "Member of workshop in Project management" company = "HighTech Park Belarus" company_url = "http://www.park.by/?lng=en"
+  title = "Workshop on Project management" company = "HighTech Park Belarus" company_url = "http://www.park.by/?lng=en"
   location = "Belarus, Minsk"
   date_start = "2014-04-01"
   date_end = "2014-04-01"
-  description = """I participated in the workshop "Control of the project changes" from the education project based on HighTech Park Belarus"""
+  description = """I participated in the workshop "Control of the project changes" within the educational project on the basis of HighTech Park Belarus"""

 [[experience]]
   title = "Poetry competition"